 Throughout my action research project, I administered weekly surveys to the students as a warm-up activity at the beginning of class.
 Each student had the opportunity to take as much time as needed to complete their surveys, which included a peer-grading and a self-grading component, and was allowed to move to a private class spot to complete his/her survey, as needed.
 After the class had completed three surveys, comments were compiled to look for patterns or emergent themes.
 Three themes emerged from the students’ comments.
 First, students said, not only in response to survey questions but also in response to later interview questions, that cooperative learning groups help their understanding of the key concepts .
 Comments included: “I have help”.
 “Groups help me understand.”
 “Teammates correct me”, and “When one person doesn’t know, you get help from your group.”
 Second, students suggest that cooperative learning groups are more efficient because you “learn more”, the group “uses less time”, and “each of us has different strengths and weaknesses” that make working through the activities easier.
 Third, students mention the teamwork aspect of the groups through comments like, “you cooperate and have fun”, groups allow everyone to “put ideas together’, “learn with your friends”, and “we shared ideas and hypothesis”.

 Numerical answers to survey questions on a scale of one to five were entered into Excel spreadsheets and later analyzed for patterns in the data.
 The student responses were invaluable in comparing interest levels to observed interest levels.
 For example, peers assessed each of their cooperative learning teammates each week during the project with an overall score on the work that each teammate had contributed to the group.
 Their scores were entered into a spreadsheet and averaged.
 The results are that four students received mean scores above 4, twelve students earned mean scores between 4 and 3 while two students earned mean scores below three.
-Using Schletchy’s engagement scale, most of the class fell into the passive compliance range.
+Using Schletchy’s (date) engagement scale, most of the class fell into the passive compliance range.
 Also, the surveys allowed the researcher to obtain mean data on peer assessments for the duration of the project and mean data on specific research questions for accountability, cooperative group makeup and cooperative group sizes.

 Interestingly, the class mean for the two accountability questions were both positive at 3.72 and 4.44.
 The strong positive score of 4.44 for the question, “Do you like having the responsibility of peer grading?” is especially compelling!
 See graphs of individual responses above.
 Finally, students were asked about the sizes of their groups.
 In class surveys, the students were asked if they thought that, in the future, they would prefer a larger group or a smaller group.
 When members of cooperative learning groups of four students were asked about being in a larger group, the mean score was 3 or neutral while the students who were members of a cooperative learning group of five students provided a mean score of 2.4, a medium, “slightly against” score.
 With respect to making groups smaller, members of cooperative learning groups of four responded with a strong, mean score of 3.75.
 However, students in cooperative groups of five provided different feedback.
 When asked about working in smaller groups, these students returned a mean score of 2.80, a weak neutral score.